dikortis/LetsTalkETC/Episodes/Episode_15.md

-dumped in together running on the JVM so sharp is f sharp is kind of like ml which is a impure input functional language but it's it's really in some ways F sharp is nicer it than the scarlet cuz it's trying to be just straightforwardly a functional
+dumped in together running on the JVM so sharp is f sharp is kind of like ml which is a impure input functional language but it's really in some ways F sharp is nicer it than the scarlet cuz it's trying to be just straightforwardly a functional